-So if our job is to make followers who, through life changes and good choices, become more like Jesus, then what actions, habits and character traits should a 12-year-old Christ-follower possess?
+So if our job is to make followers who, through life changes and good choices, become more like Jesus, then what actions, habits and character traits should be evident in the life of a discipled young Christ-follower ?